-.1 Apply insulation to clean surfaces in accordance with CAN/ULC-S705.2 and manufacturer's printed instructions.
-Use primer where recommended by manufacturer.
+- .1 Apply insulation to clean surfaces in accordance with CAN/ULC-S705.2 and manufacturer's printed instructions.
+Use primer where recommended by manufacturer. - .2 Apply sprayed foam insulation in uniform minimum thickness of 50 mm with minimum aged thermal resistance value of 1.05RSI per 25mm.
+(R6 per inch). - .3 All excessively wide joints should be covered or filled before applying the polyurethane foam. - .4 Polyurethane foam to be sprayed as per the Standard CAN/ULC-S705.2 with a tolerance of +6 /-0 mm in relation to the specified thickness, functioning as an effective and continuous air and vapour barrier. - .5 Avoid the formation of sub-layer air pockets when applying. - .6 Avoid spraying the foam on any surfaces other than those indicated.
+Use drop sheets or masking tape to protect other surfaces. - .7 Once the foam has hardened, remove all overspray from non-prescribed surfaces.

-- .2 Apply sprayed foam insulation in thickness 89 mm., or to fill stud cavities at exterior walls completely. - .3 All excessively wide joints should be covered or filled before applying the polyurethane foam. - .4 Polyurethane foam when used for insulation purposes, should be sprayed as per the Standard CAN/ULC-S705.2 with a tolerance of +6 /-0 mm in relation to the specified thickness.
-When the intent of the spray polyurethane is for the insulation / air barrier system and the thickness specified is 25 mm then to respect the air barrier system tests results, the tolerance is +6/-0 mm. - .5 Avoid the formation of sub-layer air pockets when applying. - .6 Avoid spraying the foam on any surfaces other than those indicated.
-Use drop sheets or masking tape to protect other surfaces. - .7 Once the foam has hardened, remove all overspray from non-prescribed surfaces. - .8 Do not allow polyurethane foam once applied, to be damaged during work by other trades. - .9 Ensure the subsequent coverage of the applied insulating foam will be completed within the manufacturer's prescribed time frame. - .10 Spray the polyurethane foam in overlapping layers, so as to obtain a smooth, uniform surface. - .11 Do not spray polyurethane foam any closer than 75 mm from chimneys, heating vents, steam pipes, recessed lighting fixtures, and other heat sources.
+- .8 Do not allow polyurethane foam once applied, to be damaged during work by other trades. - .9 Ensure the subsequent coverage of the applied insulating foam will be completed within the manufacturer's prescribed time frame. - .10 Spray the polyurethane foam in overlapping layers, so as to obtain a smooth, uniform surface. - .11 Do not spray polyurethane foam any closer than 75 mm from chimneys, heating vents, steam pipes, recessed lighting fixtures, and other heat sources.
 Do not spray the interior of any exit openings or electrical junction boxes. - .12 All mechanical fixtures should be covered with polyurethane foam in order to reduce thermal bridging.